 Six Flags Over Texas was the brain child of Texas oil man, Angus G. Wynne, Jr. He wanted to create a theme park that would surpass Disneyland in size and would be accessible to more people.
 With that in mind he ended up opening Six Flags Over Texas in 1961.
 The theme park offers countless rides and things to do for all that attend.
 Along with the rides and all the fun visitors can have there is also the potential to experience things of the supernatural variety.

-Many avid ghost hunters consider this location to be one of the most haunted places in Dallas.
+Many avid ghost hunters consider this location to be one of the most haunted places in Dallas-Fort Worth area.
 Ghosts have been spotted in multiple areas around the park.
 Sightings have occurred at the Candy Store, the Music Mill, the Palace, as well as places like the Log Ride that are open areas.
 One of the most famous ghosts in the park is a little girl named Annie who spends her time at the Candy Store.
 According to stories another girl died at the age of 8 when she drowned in Johnson’s Creek.
 Her ghost visits an old farmhouse that now resides in the park; she is also known to walk along local railroad tracks.
 Other activities include lights being turned on and off, curtains opening, doors slamming shut, and doors not remaining locked at assorted places around Six Flags Over Texas.
 Employees of the theme park have also experienced being touched and cold spots.